ariasAleia/Learning_Python/README.md

     print(err)
 ```

-As we could see, we can print sth that we want or we want directly print the message that comes with the expection that we caught
+As we could see, we can print sth that we want or we want directly print the message that comes with the exception that we caught

 ### Reading files with Python :D